by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 For the Strawberry Preserves, and Strawberry Shortcake recipes, simply click their links or click on their photos above!
 Both recipes are courtesy of Allrecipes.com

-There is no definitive answer to this question as it depends on a number of factors, such as climate and soil type.
-However, some general tips for growing strawberries include planting in an area that receives full sun and has well-drained soil.
-Additionally, it is important to space the plants properly so that they have room to grow
+General tips for growing strawberries include planting in an area that receives full sun and has well-drained soil.
+It's also important to space the plants properly so that they have room to grow.

 Getting great fresh strawberries from "You Pick 'Em" farms is probably the best way to go of obtaining sweet big strawberries... so long as you don't 'put your back out' bending down!